Guest Article: Seven Key Questions About Shared Mobility Tenders Answered

 Shared mobility tenders and regulations are now quite common across Europe.
 However, the availability and impact of tenders are not equally spread across modes.
 That’s why we invited the shared mobility data specialists from Fluctuo to share their thoughts in this guest article.
 They highlighted top-level insights and answered some of the most frequently asked questions regarding tenders.
 The authors, Julien Chamussy and Harry Maxwell, focus on shared micromobility tenders, as they are more frequent, whilst also sharing select thoughts on carsharing tenders too.
 Additionally, they take a deeper look at shared kick scooters in Bordeaux and Oslo and how tenders affect user behaviour and ridership.

-shared mobility city tenders
+shared mobility tenders

 Article contents: